 Elevational resolution (ultrasound)

-Elevational (azimuthal) resolution represents the extent to which an ultrasound system is able to resolve objects within an axis perpendicular to the plane formed by the axial and lateral dimensions.
-As one component of overall spatial resolution, the elevational axis represents the height or “thickness” of the beam itself 1.
+Elevational resolution represents the extent to which an ultrasound system is able to resolve objects within an axis perpendicular to the plane formed by the axial and lateral dimensions.
+As one component of overall spatial resolution, the elevational axis represents the height or “thickness” of the beam itself (or slice thickness) 1.

 Elevational resolution is governed by beam height in the same way that lateral resolution is governed by beam width; two discrete objects of the same depth returning echoes from a single beamline will falsely appear conjoined on visualization 2.
 Beam height itself depends on the height of the individual piezoelectric transducer elements, which is fixed for a given transducer 1.
 Overall, reduced transducer element height equates to reduced beam height and thus, improved elevational resolution (via reduced requirement for volume averaging during image processing).